13 Must-Visit Temples In Coimbatore For A Religious Experience In 2025

 8. Ramar Temple

-Ramar temple is one of the most significant and the best temple in Coimbatore , devoted to Lord Ram.
-It is the only temple where one can spectate Lord Rama and Sri Anjaneya appear together facing each other.
-The best time to visit this temple is during the 10 day festival of Ram Navmi which is celebrated with huge pomp and show.
+Ramar temple is one of the most significant and best temples near Coimbatore.
+It is devoted to Lord Ram and is the only temple where one can see Lord Rama and Sri Anjaneya appear together, facing each other.
+The best time to visit Ramar temple is during the 10-day festival of Ram Navami, which is celebrated with huge pomp and show.

 9. Kottai-Easwaran Temple

-Kottai Easwaran Temple is one of the best Shiva temples in Coimbatore, built by the Chola king, Karikala, as a devotional offering to Lord Shiva.
-The temple houses a huge Shivling with line of Brahma Sutra carved on it.
-Hence, it is believed that praying to Lord Shiva at this temple would would save people from adverse destiny and bless them with a prosperous future.
+Kottai Easwaran Temple is one of the best Shiva temples in Coimbatore.
+It was built by the Chola king, Karikala, as a devotional offering to Lord Shiva.
+The temple houses a vast Shivling with a line of the Brahma Sutra carved on it.
+Hence, it is believed that praying to Lord Shiva at this temple would save people from adverse destiny and bless them with a prosperous future.

 10. Naga Sai Mandir

-The Naga Sai Mandir is so called because of the event that occurred in 1943, when a snake randomly rose from a heap of flowers to listen to the prayers offered to Sai Baba.
-From that day onwards, Shirdi Sai Baba has been worshipped as ‘Nagasai’, in all the temples in Coimbatore dedicated to Sai Baba.
+The Naga Sai Mandir is named after the 1943 event when a snake randomly rose from a heap of flowers to listen to the prayers offered to Sai Baba.
+From that day onwards, Shirdi Sai Baba has been worshipped as ‘Nagasai’ in all the temples in Coimbatore dedicated to Sai Baba.

 11. Thirumoorthy Malai Temple